Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Experiments

 \textbf{DukeMTMC.} Similar to Market1501, our approach ranked second for CMC@1.
-We obtain 90.98\% which is 0.13\% lower than the best 91.11\%.
-We consider the inferior results are mainly caused by three facts.
-First of all, DukemTMC has less than 17k images for training with only 3586 additional images compared to the Market1501.
-Second, the test sets for both benchmarks are relatively simpler than others.
-Images are taken under 6 and 8 cameras for the Market1501 and DukeMTMC, respectively.
-The limited cameras indicate the limited appearance variation within an identity.
-Last, unique identities are less than 800, which reduces the probability of having strong similar persons.
-Therefore, the neighborhood relationships of Market1501 and DukeMTMC are less complex than MSMT17 and VERI-Wild.
-This kind of simplicity can be well modeled by hand-designed algorithms but imposes over-fitting risks on our deep learning-based approach.
-For mAP, all the methods bring considerable improvements, and our approach is 12.10\% higher than the baseline.
+We obtain 90.84\% which is 0.27\% lower than the best 91.11\%.
+For mAP, all the methods bring considerable improvements, and our approach is 12.05\% higher than the baseline.
 The highest mAP is produced by ECN re-ranking.

+Our method obtains relatively inferior results on Market1501 and DukeMTMC, which is mainly caused by the lack of training data.
+Among the competing re-ranking approaches, only ACP requires training, whereas other algorithms adopt hand-designed rules.
+During ACP's training, the baseline ResNet-50 is frozen to reduce computation costs.
+Therefore, if the baseline has already perfectly classified all the training samples, no new knowledge is left for ACP to learn.
+To verify this assumption, we tested the baseline's re-ID performance on each training set as shown in \cref{table:train_performance}.
+We notice the baseline obtains almost 100\% mAP and CMC@1 on small datasets like Market1501, DukeMTMC and VeRi-776, indicating the severity of over-fitting.
+That is, it is hard for our feature expansion-based ACP to learn to move feature embeddings toward centers by training on well-classified samples.
+By contrast, VehicleID and VERI-Wild are free from this issue thanks to the massive training data available.

+To give an intuitive perception of each dataset's status, we visualize distributions of the extracted feature vectors for training sets using t-SNE \cite{van2008visualizing} in \cref{fig:BoT_overfitting}.
+For Market1501, feature embeddings in the same identity form tight groups, and different groups can be well separated.
+This implies that the baseline network is able to distinguish all the persons and map each person's images to a unique location.
+Because the baseline feature embeddings already show distinct differences if they are not in the same identity, training an ACP with satisfying generalization ability is difficult.
+For VERI-Wild, we randomly chose 5,000 identities for visualization because a large amount of training samples makes the scatter plot too messy to analyze.
+Even with significantly reduced samples, many identities still mix together, i.e., underfitting.
+By constructing a proper training sequence, the proposed ACP learns to distinguish those miss classified samples with attention and memory.

+Same as AQE and $\alpha$QE, ACP is a feature expansion-based method, which exploits the similarities between the baseline's embeddings.
+This kind of algorithm does not require obtaining the structural information of each sample though it is helpful in discriminating extremely similar false matches.
+In summary, our ACP surpasses its pioneers AQE and $\alpha$QE comprehensively and can compete with neighborhood structure-based algorithms (e.g., k-reciprocal, SCA, GNN re-ranking) even when the training data is insufficient.